lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Note that item AS1 might seem incomplete -- there is only a 1.000 and a value for the Std.lv.
 Recall we used this to scale the single factor by fixing its value to 1.000.
 Coefficients that are fixed to 1.0 to scale a factor have no standard errors and therefore no significance test.

 The SE and associated $p$ values are associated with the unstandardized estimates.
 Intuitively, it is easiest for me to understand the relative magnitude of the pattern coefficients by looking at the *Std.all* column.
 We can see that the items associated with what we will soon define as the AS factor are all strong and positive.
-The remaining items have variable loadings with many of the being quite low, non-significant, and even negatively valenced.
+The remaining items have variable loadings with many of the being quite low, non-significant, and even negatively valanced.

 Let's examine to the middle set metrics which assess *global fit*.

 CFA falls into a *modeling* approach to evaluating results.
-While it provides some flexibility (we get away from the strict, NHST appproach of $p$ < .05) there is greater interpretive ambiguity.
+While it provides some flexibility (we get away from the strict, NHST approach of $p$ < .05) there is greater interpretive ambiguity.

 Fit statistics tend to be clustered together based on their approach to summarizing the *goodness* or *badness* of fit.